fbq('track', 'ViewContent');

 My Favorite Holiday Activity

 Ever have one of those activities that's a win-win?
-It's something that works so well, you keep bringing it back year after year.
+It's something that works so well, that you keep bringing it back year after year.

 That's how I feel about this Tchaikovsky's The Nutcracker.
 I've done this activity with second graders for about 15 years now.